-I trained as an OT and after practicing for several years in both pediatrics and women's health, I hung up my clinical hat to pursue a journey in coaching, consulting and entrepreneurship.
+I trained as an OT and have practiced for 14 years as a rural practitioner, a generalist in everything related to women's health and family wellness.
+In 2018, I hung up my clinical hat to pursue a journey in coaching, consulting content creating.

 I'm Canadian and my homebase is in British Columbia, though I will always be an islander at heart and my other *home* is Prince Edward Island (on the East Coast).

 I talk with my hands and when I'm really excited about something, I have a bit of a potty mouth (I'll blame that on my Irish descendents).
 When I'm not at my laptop, I can be found exploring the outdoors with my family.

 If you'd like to know more about my story, you're welcome to peruse the longer version!

 I started my career as a paediatric O.T. working in early intervention.

 My areas of interest were in sensory processing, neuroscience, developmental trauma and mental health.

 It was during this time that I started a side gig of working as a consultant and project manager.
 Have I mentioned yet that I’ve always enjoying wearing several hats?!